tartope/javascript-react-3/README.md

 # JavaScript React Coffee Shop
-React project that uses Recoil and React Bootstrap to implement a client side shopping cart for a coffee shop.
+React web application that uses Recoil and React Bootstrap to implement a client side shopping cart for a coffee shop.

 ![](./docs/screen-shot.png)